-The Board designates the following individual(s) to serve as the Corporation's Compliance Officers (also known as Section 504 Compliance Officers/ADA Coordinators) (hereinafter referred to as the "COs")."
+The Board designates the following person(s) is/are designated individual(s) to serve as the Corporation Section Section 504 Compliance Officers (also known as Section 504 Compliance Officers/ADA Coordinator(s) Coordinators) (hereinafter referred to as the "COs").
+"Corporation Compliance Officer(s)"):

 [DRAFTING NOTE: Neola suggests the Board appoint both a male and a female CO in order to provide complainants with the option to report their concerns to an individual of the gender with which they feel most comfortable.
 The COs also may serve as the Corporation's Section 504 Compliance Officer/ADA Coordinator and Title IX Coordinator.

 Additionally, by appointing two (2) COs, there always should be a CO available to investigate a claim of discrimination/retaliation that pertains to the other CO.
-The Board must list either the Name or Title of the CO; while the Board may list both the Name and Title, Neola suggests that the Board consider listing only the Title in this policy (so it does not need to revise/amend its policy whenever there is a change in the actual person(s) holding the designated position(s)), but list both the Name and Title in the requisite postings (e.g., website) and publications (e.g., handbooks) and in the Administrative Guideline.]
+The Board must list either the Name or Title of the CO; while the Board may list both the Name and Title, Neola suggests that the Board consider listing only the Title in this policy (so it does not need to revise/amend its policy whenever there is a change in the actual person(s) holding the

+designated position(s)), but list both the Name and Title in the requisite postings (e.g., website) and publications